tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 data domain -- if a column is defined as having data type INTEGER, it is illegal to put a non-number into it.
 More generally, if a value doesn't correspond to the data type of the definition, it is illegal.
-However, some database management systems (DBMSs) are very forgiving and will try to make allowances for bad values rather than reject them; Tarantool is one of those DBMSs.
+Some database management systems (DBMSs) are very forgiving and will try to make allowances for bad values rather than reject them; Tarantool is a bit more strict than those DBMSs.

 Now, here are other types of constraints ...